On certain mean values of logarithmic derivatives of $L$-functions and the related density functions: Proof of Theorem

-In order to complete the proof of Lemma \ref{lem3.3}, we must consider the contributions of the second, the third, and the fourth terms of \eqref{eq3.6}.
-They are estimated by an argument similar to the proof of Lemma 2.1.4 of \cite{Guo1}.
-Thus we find the first part of Lemma \ref{lem3.3}.
+where $m_1, m_0 \geq0$ are orders of the possible pole of $F(s)$ at $s=1$ and the possible zero of $F(s)$ at $s=0$, respectively, and $\rho$ runs through nontrivial zeros of $F(s)$.
+In order to complete the proof of Lemma \ref{lemstep1}, we must consider the contributions of the second, third, and fourth terms of \eqref{eqSelb}.
+They are estimated by an argument similar to the proof of Lemma 2.1.4 of \cite{Guo1996a}.
+Thus we find the first part of Lemma \ref{lemstep1}.

-All changes that we need for the proof of the second part are just replacing the definition of $\mathscr{B}_Y(\sigma,T;F)$ with the set of all $t\in[0,T]$ for which $|\gamma-t|\leq Y$ holds with some zeros $\rho=\beta+i\gamma$ of $F(s)$ satisfying $\beta\geq\frac{1}{2}(\sigma+\frac{1}{2})$.
-By the axiom (6), we have
+All changes that we need for the proof of the second part are just replacing the definition of $\mathscr{B}_Y(\sigma,T;F)$ with the set of all $t \in [0,T]$ for which $|\gamma-t| \leq{Y}$ holds with some zeros $\rho=\beta+i \gamma$ of $F(s)$ satisfying $\beta \geq \frac{1}{2}(\sigma+\frac{1}{2})$.
+By the axiom $\mathrm{(6)}$, we have

-The reminder estimates are given in a similar way. \end{proof}
+The remaining estimates are given in a similar way. \end{proof}

 Towards the next step, we define